 This fantastic recipe is originally fromA Spoonful of Ginger by Nina Simonds, a cookbook based on the Asian philosophy of food as a health-giving entity.
 According to the author, the secret is in the Chinese holistic approach to food and its balance: countering yin, or cooling, foods, with yang, or hot, foods and neutralizers like rice and noodles.
 But don’t just try this recipe because you buy into the Chinese philosophy (although a lot of it makes sense…I mean, they have been cooking for over 4,000 years.
 In 2005, the oldest intact noodles yet discovered were found in Lajia, China and were estimated to be over 4,000 years old…but I digress)… just make it because it is one of the most delicious, satisfying and authentic tasting recipes I’ve found for homemade Chinese food, while still being relatively easy to prepare…and, believe it or not, it even manages to make tofu taste great!

-This is a great one skilletrecipe for Chicken and Vegetable Stir Fry is an easy, incredibly delicious and healthy stir fry.
+This great one skilletrecipe for Chicken and Vegetable Stir Fry is an easy, incredibly delicious and healthy stir fry.
 It does have a lot of ingredients, but as with most recipes like this, feel free to substitute your favorite vegetables for the ones you may not care for…just make sure to cut the pieces about the same size so they cook evenly…that’s all there is to it.
 Also, if you don’t have hoisin sauce on hand (and Kikkoman is the store brand I recommend, with Lee Kum Kee a close second) ), here is a simple Hoisin Sauce recipe that produces a pretty good substitute that works really well with this recipe.
 Serve over rice or rice noodles, and make a big batch, because it tastes just as good the second (or even third) day.